 - is able to apply statistical methods to analyze geophysical data

 - is able to synthesize and present the results of the analysis in a scientific report

 GEOF105 Physics of the Atmosphere and Ocean or equivalent.

 Access to the course requires admission to a programme of study at The Faculty of Mathematics and Natural Sciences.

 3 hours lecture per week.
 Excercises 2 hours per week

 Approved project thesis

 Valid for four semesters: The semester mandatory activities have been approved and the three following semesters.

 Forms of Assessment

 The project thesis must be passed in order to take the exam.
 The final exam is written, lasting for four hours.
-If less than 10 students are registered, there might be an oral exam.
-No auxiliary material allowed for the exam.

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.